EngineerBetter/cf-plex/README.md

 * `CF_PLEX_SEP_TRIPLE` for the separator between the three items that identify a Cloud Foundry
 * `CF_PLEX_SEP_CREDS_API` for the separator between the user/pass and the API URL
 * `CF_PLEX_SEP_USER_PASS` for the separator betwen the username and the password

+`cf-plex` stores the `CF_HOME` directories for APIs used in batch mode in `$CF_PLEX_HOME/groups/batch`.
+These are left on disk, to prevent unecessary authentication on successive invocations.

 ### Ignoring Errors